 When a water segment is impaired due to a pollutant, the San Diego Water Board will place the water segment into one of the following Integrated Report categories: Category 5 (TMDL still required), Category 5-Alt (being addressed by action other than a TMDL), Category 4A (being addressed by approved TMDL), Category 4B (being addressed by EPA approved alternative restoration approach).
 Where a water segment is impaired due to pollution, the San Diego Water Board will place the water segment into Category 4C (impaired due to pollution, no TMDL required).
 The San Diego Water Board may use rapid causal assessment methods for water segment assessment, as well as for evaluating a water segment’s recovery potential, developing timeframe(s) for potential restoration targets, and selecting potential restoration methods and mitigation measures.
 The number and type of potentially associated impairment sources will be utilized for San Diego Water Board TMDL prioritization in the Integrated Report (see Section IV, Planning).

-Water segments will be removed from the section 303(d) list, if data demonstrates the Stream Biological Objective listing thresholds are not exceeded over the duration of the listing cycle or there are no longer associated pollutants applicable to the Stream Biological Objective impairment.
+Water segments will be removed from the 303(d) List, if data demonstrates the Stream Biological Objective listing thresholds are not exceeded over the duration of the listing cycle or there are no longer associated pollutants applicable to the Stream Biological Objective impairment.

 C. Education and Outreach